blazepoint/docs/README.md

 Blazepoint is similar to [Scuttlebutt](https://ssbc.github.io/scuttlebutt-protocol-guide/), but is less technically sophisticated.
 This is a good thing, because many of the limitations of Scuttlebutt (lack of multi-device support, content deletion, intensive storage requirements) come from its technical sophistication.

 Blazepoint is most similar to [Nostr](https://github.com/fiatjaf/nostr).
 I agree with almost everything said on their readme about the problems with current social networks and how the solution should work.
 The two projects are similar enough that I hope they can be merged, or at least learn from one another over time.

-The difference is that Blazepoint includes a more robust (I think) vision for moderation, content replication, and monetization.
+The difference is worth explaining.
+One way to articulate it is that Blazepoint includes a more robust (I think) vision for moderation, content replication, and monetization.
+A more theoretical explanation is that while Nostr is meant to be a naive event-stream protocol, where social is just one application of many (see Citadel Dispatch #63), Blazepoint is a social protocol akin to ActivityPub.
+It is designed to support many different social use-cases, but makes some trade-offs to support focus and scaling on that particular domain.

+The implication of this is that Blazepoint could in theory be built on top of Nostr as a second-layer.
+However, the Nostr spec makes few enough assumptions/prescriptions, that Blazepoint will likely profit from a more opinionated foundation.

 # Notes